aeternity/protocol/GOSSIP.md

 connect to the last peer when having received around `20` gossip messages.

-The node iteratively picks a random peer (not yet connected) from either the verified pool or the unverified pool (`0.5` probability by default), that is from a different group ([See Peer Groups](#peer-groups)) than any actual outbound connection.
+The node iteratively picks a random peer (not yet connected) from either the verified pool or the unverified pool (`1.0` probability by default, so it always tries to pick a peer from the verified pool first) that is from a different group ([See Peer Groups](#peer-groups)) than any actual outbound connection.
 In case there are no more peers available in the selected pool the other one will be tried.
 If the connection succeeds, an